Uniqueness theorems for combinatorial C*-algebras: The tight C*-algebra of an inverse semigroup

 By \cite[Proposition~1.2.1]{La98} $\I(X)$ is complete and distributive, but we caution that these properties do not necessarily pass to subsemigroups.

 {\bf For the rest of this paper, every inverse semigroup is assumed to have a zero element}.

-A {\em filter} is a proper subset $\xi\subsetneq E$ that is downwards directed (i.e. closed under products) and upwards closed (i.e. $e\in\xi$ and $e\leqslant f$ implies $f\in \xi$).
+A {\em filter} in the idempotent semilattice $E$ is a proper subset $\xi\subsetneq E$ that is downwards directed (i.e. closed under products) and upwards closed (i.e. $e\in\xi$ and $e\leqslant f$ implies $f\in \xi$).
 The {\em spectrum} of $E$ is the set $\Ef$ of all filters equipped with the relative topology when viewed as a subspace of the product space $\{0,1\}^E$.
 For finite $X,Y\subseteq E$, the sets

-form a compact open basis for the topology on $\Ef$.
+form a compact open basis for this topology on $\Ef$.